Skip To Content

 You may have heard from your dentist that your gums could bleed when you start flossing.
 This type of gum bleeding is normal, as bleeding is your gums’ response to the new stimulation of flossing.
 As you floss your teeth, your gums will become healthier and resist bleeding when you floss.

-If your gums start bleeding from flossing again, consider if you have recently changed your flossing routine.
+If flossing is a frequent cause of bleeding gums, consider whether you have recently changed your flossing routine.
 Going from daily flossing to every other day could be enough of an interruption to cause your gums to bleed again.
-Using a different type of floss or changing your flossing technique can also lead to bleeding gums.
+Using a different type of floss or changing your flossing technique can also lead to bleeding and irritated gums.

 5. Toothbrush Bristles

 The type of toothbrush bristles you choose can influence your gum health.
 We recommend soft bristles for cleaning your teeth, as this style is gentle on your gums while still being effective at removing plaque.
-Upgrading to firm bristles could be too rough on your gums, causing bleeding.
+Upgrading to firm bristles often causes bleeding gums, especially when you use too much pressure when brushing.

 6. Poor Diet and Vitamin Deficiencies

-Your diet plays a significant role in your dental health.
-Sugary, starchy foods contribute to plaque buildup, which can lead to cavities and bleeding gums.
+Your diet is a crucial aspect of your dental health.
+Sugary, starchy foods contribute to plaque buildup, which can be a significant cause of bleeding gums and cavities.
 You can enjoy sweets and other indulgences on occasion, but you should keep these foods to a minimum and brush your teeth soon after eating them.

 Eating fewer unhealthy foods is only half of a balanced diet.
-Bleeding gums can also be a result of vitamin deficiencies.
+Gum irritation and bleeding can also be a result of vitamin deficiencies.
 You should eat foods that give you the essential nutrients you need for healthy gums and a healthy lifestyle.
-Eating whole foods like vegetables and fruits will help you consume more essential vitamins and minerals that could reduce your chances of bleeding gums.
+Eating whole foods like vegetables and fruits will help you consume more essential vitamins and minerals that help serve as treatments for bleeding gums.

 7. Poor Oral Hygiene Habits

 Creating a healthy oral hygiene routine is crucial for your well-being.
-Brushing, flossing and watching what you eat can stop bleeding gums and prohibit the onset of cavities, oral cancers, heart disease and other life-changing conditions.
-The bacteria that accumulates in your mouth can affect other areas of the body if it enters the bloodstream, so scheduling a dental exam is the best way to look after yourself.
+Brushing, flossing, and maintaining a balanced diet can help stop gingival bleeding and prevent the onset of cavities, oral cancers, heart disease, and other life-threatening conditions.
+The bacteria that accumulate in your mouth can affect different areas of the body if they enter the bloodstream, so scheduling a dental exam is the best way to look after yourself.

 8. Stress